MoCoXIII/Story/README.md

 # Story
-An interactive story I wrote (German)
+An interactive story I wrote.

-There is nothing here yet; I must first figure out why my code doesn't work.
+Destined to be written in many real languages and even some of my own.

+There is something on the way.